Detection under Privileged Information: Privileged Information Detection

 \subsection{Model Influence}

 Model influence incorporates the useful information obtained from privileged features to the correction space of the detection model by defining additional constraints on the training errors (See Figure~\ref{fig:approach-model-influence})~\cite{vapnik2009new, vapnik2015learning}.
 Intuitively, the algorithm learns how privileged information influences outputs on training input feature vectors towards building a set of corrections for the space of inputs--in essence creating a correction function that takes as input runtime features and adjusts model outputs.
-Note that we adapt model influence approach to support vector machines (SVM).
-Model influence is applicable to other machine learning techniques, but we defer it use in other context to future work.
+Note that while we adapt model influence to support vector machines (SVM) herein, it is applicable to other ML techniques.
+More formally, consider a training datum that is generated from an unknown probability distribution $p(\mathcal{X}^{s},\mathcal{X}^{*},y)$.
+Our goal is to find a model $f : {\mathcal{X}}^{s} \rightarrow \mathcal{Y}$ such that the expected loss is defined as: